The 2-week wait from an embryo transfer to when you can take a pregnancy test can feel like an eternity.

 - nausea and vomiting

 A missed period can signal pregnancy, especially if your cycle runs like clockwork.
-For women who can count on their period occurring at the same time each month, being late might indicate it’s time to take a pregnancy test.
+For people who can count on their period occurring at the same time each month, being late might indicate it’s time to take a pregnancy test.

 If, after reading this list, you realize that none of these apply, don’t worry.
 Just because you’re not experiencing specific symptoms, doesn’t mean the embryo transfer wasn’t successful.